tzachshabtay/krowser/README.md

 - To start the server, run: `npm start`
 - If you need local kafka and schema registry (and zookeeper), run `npm run kafka-up`, and wait a few minutes (and run `npm run kafka-down` to shut those down)
 - If you need dummy messages to be inserted to kafka, run `npm run insert-events`
+- To build the docker image, run: `docker build -t krowser .`